NSenaud/slack-status/README.md

 - [X] Set Slack status depending on your current public IP (v4)
 - [X] Status expires after one hour
-- [ ] Option to set "on-call" status from PagerDuty
+- [X] Custom address to request public IP address
 - [ ] Option to customize status expiration delay
-- [ ] Custom address to request public IP address
+- [ ] Option to set "on-call" status from PagerDuty
 - [ ] Managing locations frow CLI
 - [ ] Option to use SSID instead of public IP to detect location
 - [ ] Option to use OS location APIs?